 In his compositional career and education, Hause has received several ASCAP Morton Gould awards; residencies at the Edward Albee "Barn," MacDowell Colony, and Atlantic Center for the Arts; grants from the Alice K. Ditson Fund of Columbia University and the Brooklyn Arts Council; the Rackham Regents and Dissertation Fellowships of the University of Michigan; the Herbert Elwell Composer Award of the Oberlin Conservatory; the Sanford Scholarship of the North Carolina School of the Arts; an Aspen Music Festival scholarship; and a composition prize from the International Trumpet Guild.
 Some music is published by E.B.
 Marks Music Company and is recorded on the Albany, Cadence, Cantaloupe, Equilibrium, GIA, and MSR labels.

 Dr. Evan Hause was Assistant Professor of Theory, Composition, and Percussion at Pittsburg State University from 1996-1999, and taught musicianship at Concordia College-New York (2003-05) and the University of Michigan (1992, '94).
 As an editor/arranger he has also worked with Congressional Medal of the Arts awardees William Bolcom and Paquito d'Rivera, and with Alarm Will Sound on their Aphex Twin and Edgard Varèse projects.
-His reduced orchestration of William Bolcom's opera "A View From the Bridge" will be done by the Detroit Opera in April, 2014.
+His reduced orchestration of William Bolcom's opera "A View From the Bridge" was produced by the Detroit Opera in April, 2014.

 Hause was raised in North Carolina and currently resides in New Jersey.
 He earned the DMA in Composition from the University of Michigan, and the BM from the Oberlin Conservatory, with additional work at the North Carolina School of the Arts.
 His composition teachers include William Albright, William Bolcom, Randolph Coleman, Richard Hoffmann, and Sherwood Shaffer.